Saturday, 15 October 2016

 09th October 2016.

-Even though there were a lot of changes in my planned schedule (a new event of attending a family function at Erode was added in the planned schedule about a week before, which leads to cancelling of tickets, booking & cancelling in the bus and trains etc., ), finally I was able to join with the Salem District history searchers group, for the Heritage Walk scheduled on 9th October 2016.
+Even though there were a lot of changes in my planned schedule (a new event of attending a family function at Erode was added to the planned schedule about a week before, which led to canceling of tickets, booking & canceling in the bus and trains, etc., ), finally I was able to join with the Salem District history searchers group, for the Heritage Walk scheduled on 9th October 2016.
 The Heritage walk started around 11.30 Hrs, after a meeting held at the Boys High School.
-In addition to the heritage enthusiasts and Scholars, the Govt Higher Secondary School Students and the College students from Arignar Anna Arts and Science College, also joined in this Heritage walk.
-We could see lot of eagerness on the faces of the students to learn our history.
+In addition to the heritage enthusiasts and Scholars, the Govt Higher Secondary School Students and the College students from Arignar Anna Arts and Science College also joined in this Heritage walk.
+We could see a lot of eagerness on the faces of the students to learn our history.
 It was interesting to note that the students had taken notes and details then and there for their future reference.

 A view from Attur Bus stand